VTNoble/Population-vs-OlympicMedals/README.md

 # Proj-2-Pop-vs-Oly
 Project 2: Population vs Olympic Medals

-This project is an ETL (Extract-Transform-Load) project that takes two datasets and merges them for future analysis.
-The datasets include country population by year and Summer Olympic medals won by year.
-Future analysis (not undertaken in this exercise) might include studying the relationship between a country's population in a given year and its medal-winning success.
+This repo contains information on an ETL project (Extract-Transform-Load).
+The research includes two datasets from Kaggle and merges them for future analysis.
+These datasets include country population by year and Summer Olympic medals won by year.
+Future analysis (not undertaken in this research) may include studying the relationship between a country's population and its medal-winning success or lack thereof.

-An overview of this ETL process is as follows:
+An overview of the ETL process as described herein is as follows:

 ![Project Flowchart](https://github.com/VTNoble/Proj-2-Pop-vs-Oly/blob/main/Resources/Flowchart.jpg?raw=true)

 Files included in this repo include:
-* test
+* Resources folder containing two csv files of the raw Kaggle datasets
+* Jupyter notebook utilized for development of the